Earl Baldwin of Bewdley

 The first Earl Baldwin of Bewdley was succeeded by his eldest son, Oliver.
 A somewhat controversial figure, the second Earl was a Labour Party Member of Parliament and for a time sat opposite his father in the House of Commons.
-As a homosexual, Oliver had no children, so on his death the title passed to his younger brother, Arthur, the third Earl.
+Oliver had no children, so on his death the title passed to his younger brother, Arthur, the third Earl.

 The peerage was held by Arthur's son, Edward, the fourth Earl, who succeeded in 1976.
 He became one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sat as a cross-bencher until retiring under the House of Lords Reform Act 2014 in May 2018.

 Alfred Baldwin, father of the first Earl, was also a politician.

 The family seat was Astley Hall near Astley, Worcestershire, and is now Manor Farm House near Wolvercote, Oxfordshire.